EastBayEv/SSDS-TAML/intro.md

 # Welcome to TAML!

-This is the Jupyter Book for the Text Analysis and Machine Learning (TAML) Group at Stanford Libraries.

-Start by opening Chapter 1 from the left sidebar.
+This is the Jupyter Book for the Text Analysis and Machine Learning (TAML) Group at Stanford Libraries. **Open Chapter 1 "How to use this book"** from the left sidebar (or the menu button on mobile) to get started.

 # Fall Quarter 2022 Text Analysis and Machine Learning Bootcamp